MicrosoftDocs/Viva/Viva/connections/create-multilingual-dashboard.md

 To delete a translated Dashboard, you must perform a few additional steps to break the association between the default language Dashboard and the deleted Dashboard.
 1. Go to the **Pages library** for the Dashboard.
 2. Find the version of the Dashboard you want to delete in the language folder adjacent to the default language page.
 The folder can be identified by its 2- or 4-letter language code.
 For example, the French folder will be identified as "fr."
-3. Select the Dashboard you want within the folder, and then select the ellipses (...) to the right of the selected page.
+3. Select the Dashboard you want within the folder, and then select the ellipsis (...) to the right of the selected page.
 4. Select **Delete**.
 5. After you've deleted the version of the Dashboard that’s no longer needed, go to the default language Dashboard, and select **Edit** at the top right.
 If you are not in edit mode, the rest of the steps will not work.
 6. Select **Translation** at the top of the page.